Title IX - Sexual Assault and Victim Advocacy

 Pursuant to this Policy, failure to report allegations of sexual misconduct may result

-in disciplinary action up to and including termination and/or dismissal from the College.
+in disciplinary action up to and including termination and/or dismissal from the university.

 Confidential Reporting